TRADING CRITIQUE LOGO

 • Short position: If you think the euro will get weaker compared to the dollar, you sell euros and buy dollars.
 You profit if the euro’s value goes down.

-• PIPs: These are small changes in exchange rates.
-For example, if EUR/USD moves from 1.3045 to 1.3050, that’s a 5 PIP change.
+• Pips: These are small changes in exchange rates.
+For example, if EUR/USD moves from 1.3045 to 1.3050, that’s a 5-pip change.

-• In essence, currency pairs show how one currency’s value compares to another, and traders try to profit from these changing values.
+In essence, currency pairs show how one currency’s value compares to another, and traders try to profit from these changing values.

-Types of currency pairs
+Types of forex pairs explained

 Major forex pairs

+Major currency pairs always include the US dollar (USD) and one of the other major currencies, like the Euro (EUR) or the British Pound (GBP).
 These pairs are heavily traded and come from stable economies, making them less volatile.
 They have a low bid-ask spread, meaning the difference between buying and selling prices is small.

 The most traded major pairs are: